mbeyeler/opencv-machine-learning/README.md

      $ git clone https://github.com/YourUsername/opencv-machine-learning
      ```

-5. Launch Jupyter notebook:
+6. Launch Jupyter notebook:

    ```
    $ jupyter notebook
    ```

    This will open up a browser window in your current directory.
+   Navigate to the folder `opencv-machine-learning`.
+   The README file has a table of contents.
-   Navigate to `opencv-machine-learning/notebooks` and click on the notebook of your choice.
+   Else navigate to the `notebooks` folder, click on the notebook of your choice,
-   Then select `Kernel > Restart & Run All`.
+   and select `Kernel > Restart & Run All` from the top menu.